Covid-19 and its effect on the Museum

 We thought it was worth giving quite a full update of what’s happened at the Museum over the last few months and we are happy to answer any questions you might have (email us on email@example.com, or write if that’s difficult).

-Here’s a summary: In the next few days we are due to re-open our Café on a takeaway basis, but we are not able to reopen our Museum or Shop during 2020.
+Here’s a summary: We have been able to re-open our Café, both for sit in and takeaway, but we are not able to reopen our Museum or Shop during 2020.
 In response to the significant loss of income that we have experienced, the difficult decision of making some colleagues redundant has been taken.

 Museum Financial Position